OpenSUTD/SAC-student-rules/.github/ISSUE_TEMPLATE/request---locked-space.md

 ---
-name: Request - Locked Space
+name: Request - Locked Storage for new items
-about: Requesting for a space that is secured by more than just the card scan
+about: Requesting for a space that is secured by more than just the card scan for new item storage
 title: "[REQ:LS]"
 labels: locked storage, request
 assignees: Kazykiddo, lyqht, piroton, SolsticeDante, weiying98